electricitymaps/electricitymaps-contrib/README.md

 Production capacities are centralized in the [zones.json](https://github.com/tmrowco/electricitymap-contrib/blob/master/config/zones.json) file.
 Values in the `capacity` maps are in MW.

 #### International sources
-When determing the installed capacity for a country, these sources might help you get started.
+When determining the installed capacity for a country, these sources might help you get started.
 Note that if you end up using one of these sources, it *also* needs to be listed with the country/region.

 - Renewables: [IRENA](https://www.irena.org/Search?keywords=%22Renewable+Capacity+Statistics%22&sort=date&content_type=2803e86c173c440f840aa721825b3656)
 - Nuclear: [IAEA PRIS](https://pris.iaea.org/PRIS/WorldStatistics/OperationalReactorsByCountry.aspx)